Monitoring level meters

 This page provides insights into HOLOPLOT's distinctive visualization of output and input level meters and guidance on effectively interpreting them based on your current workflow stage.

-The Input and Output level meters are meant to be used at every stage of the workflow, especially during live performances.
+The Input and Output level meters are designed for use at every stage of the workflow, particularly during live performances.
 They offer insight into the system's overall performance and provide crucial information to ensure that the system sounds as intended.
 The visualization of the Output and Input meters is automatically configured based on the arrays and beams defined in the HOLOPLOT Plan.
 This section in HOLOPLOT Control allows for:

-• Beams input level monitoring: This displays all beams grouped by audio input, arrays, or preset layers, making it possible to identify connected arrays and their properties.
+• Beam input level monitoring: This displays all beams grouped by audio input, arrays, or preset layers, allowing you to identify connected arrays and their properties.

-• Output level monitoring: This shows levels at an array level, providing a quick overview and then allowing for detailed monitoring of modules within a selected array, ultimately identifying the beams connected to that module.
+• Output level monitoring: This feature displays levels at an array level, providing a quick overview and then allowing for detailed monitoring of modules within a selected array, ultimately identifying the beams connected to each module.

 • System-wide output level monitoring: This aggregates all arrays' output levels into a single view, always visible in the Control Panel.

-Learn more about how the signal flows from the AoIP standards to HOLOPLOT's Audio Modules in OS 2.1 in Audio signal flow
+Learn more about how the signal flows from the AoIP standards to HOLOPLOT's Audio Modules in Audio signal flow

 Beams & Audio Input level metering